 Gain the tools you need to feel confident developing a remote training program for your health organization or transitioning from in-person to virtual learning with your staff.

 5. Give your team time to train.

 Some learners are happy about the prospect of learning new skills.
 Others look at training as one more thing they have to add to their to-do list.

 You can ease this anxiety by setting aside time for your team to work on their courses.

-Also remind them that an online course is far more flexible than an in-person training.
+Also, remind them that an e-learning program is far more flexible than in-person training.
 Participants can do a bit of work when they have the time, break away to work with a client, and then come back to finish up.
 If 10 p.m. is a better time to work, they can work at 10 p.m.
 There’s no travel time.

 6. Provide the right equipment.

 Health staff are not technology staff, so they naturally don’t have access to the whole range of equipment someone who works in an office all day would.
-However, the list of equipment most people need for taking an online course is pretty short, and most people either possess or can find access to what they’ll need.
+However, the list of equipment most people need for an e-learning program is pretty short, and most people either possess or can find access to what they’ll need.
 The list includes:

 - A computer or smartphone